 With its narrow cobbled alleys, Jaffa is truly charming.
 And it has some of the nicest boutique hotels in Tel Aviv

 Jaffa is where Tel Aviv started.
 This harbor town was already mentioned in correspondence from Egypt in 1440 BC.
 It’s the most historical bit of Tel Aviv, and probably the most atmospheric one.
-Nowadays, Jaffa is becoming where to stay in Tel Aviv not just for travelers, but also for locals, who appreciate the fact that it is well connected to the rest of the city, it has the feel of a small town (while at the same time being packed with boutique shops, coffee shops bars, restaurants, and right by the beach).
+Nowadays, Jaffa is becoming where to stay in Tel Aviv not just for travelers, but also for locals, who appreciate the fact that it is well connected to the rest of the city, it has the feel of a small town (while at the same time being packed with boutique shops, coffee shops bars, restaurants, and right by the beach) and it can be cheaper.

 Among the places of interest worth mentioning there are the old train station, HaTachana; the Alhambra Cinema (a beautiful art déco building dating back to 1937); Al-Bahr Mosque; the Clock Tower; St. Peter’s Church and the historic home of Simon the Tanner.
 Last, but definitely not least, there is a beautiful flea market.